Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats and come up with a converstion starter (two needed)
 - check on all of the course chats, does he still want them? or should we puch people towards the groups? ->> keeping both the course chats and the groups, put comments in both
 - are the emails all set?  up to the first 4
--
-pros/cons of groups/ lesson chat
-- groups are more likely to increase discussion
-- lesson chats probably are one and done, (people might comment, but they probably won't go back)
-- groups are about more that one section, lessons just about one topic

 -Change the chat titles to share your thoughts on lesson __